Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Relation to the topological picture

 \begin{cor} For $X$ a smooth affine variety over $\k = \CC$, we have

 \end{cor}

-\paragraph{The structure of the factorization algebra $\Ac$. } Denote $\Ac = \Ac_X$ the locally constant factorization algebra $\Ac_{\psi(\wc \Cc^\bullet)}$.
-We note, first of all, that $\Ac$ is naturally a factorization algebra in the category $\cdga$.
+\paragraph{The structure of the factorization algebra $\Ac$.} Denote $\Ac = \Ac_X$ the locally constant factorization algebra $\Ac_{\psi(\wc \Cc^\bullet)}$.
+We note, first of all, that $\Ac$ is naturally a factorization algebra with values in $\cdga$.
 This is because all the steps in constructing $\Ac$ can be done in $\cdga$.
-So by Proposition \ref{prop:fact-cdga}, $\Ac$ is a cosheaf of cdga's on $X_\an$.
+So by the original version of \autoref{prop:fact-cdga} due to Ginot \cite[Prop.48]{ginot}, $\Ac$ is a cosheaf of cdga's on $X_\an$.

 .2cm